Indian flapshell turtle: Food

 The Indian flapshell turtle is known to be omnivorous.
 Its diet consists of frogs, shrimp, snails, aquatic vegetation, plant leaves, flowers, fruits, grasses, and seeds.

 Habitat and environmental impact

-L. punctata lives in the shallow, quiet, often stagnant waters of rivers, streams, marshes, ponds, lakes and irrigation canals, and tanks.
+L. punctata lives in the shallow, quiet, often stagnant waters of rivers, streams, marshes, ponds, lakes, irrigation canals, and tanks.
 Waters with sand or mud bottoms are preferred because of the turtle's tendency to burrow.
 L. punctata turtle plays an important role to reduce pollution in aquatic ecosystems by feeding on snails, insects, and fragments of dead animals.

 Drought survival

 L. punctata is very well adapted, both morphologically and behaviorally, to drought conditions.
 The turtle uses mainly burrowing and moving from water hole to water hole to avoid desiccation.
 The femoral flaps that cover the retracted legs help the turtle survive dry conditions.
 During a time of drought, the turtles enter a time of estivation in an attempt to survive the dry conditions.
 Although many turtles die during drought conditions, some turtles have been reported to survive up to 160 days.